Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Problem Formulation

 \section{Problem Formulation}

 In low-light situations, the imaging process produces a variety of loud noises, including shot noise, dark current, and readout noise.
 The readout noise follows a Gaussian distribution, while the shot noise and dark current both follow Poisson distributions \cite{wei2020physics,remez2018class}.
-Such Poissonian-Gaussian noise can be formulated as an additive noise by heteroskedastic normal approximation \cite{foi2008practical}.
-We thus formulate the LF imaging process under the low-light condition as
+As Poissonian-Gaussian noise can be formulated as an additive \textit{signal-dependent} noise through heteroskedastic normal approximation \cite{foi2008practical}, we thus formulate the LF imaging process under low-light conditions as